tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

             else // else flip a coin
               y.vote ← middle bit of y.signature
 ```
+This is the decideFame procedure.
+For each witness event (i.e., an event x where x.witness is true), decide whether it is famous (i.e., assign a boolean to x.famous).
+This decision is done by a Byzantine agreement protocol based on virtual voting.
+Each member runs it locally, on their own copy of the hashgraph, with no additional communication.
+It treats the events in the hashgraph as if they were sending votes to each other, though the calculation is purely local to a member’s computer.
+The member assigns votes to the witnesses of each round, for several rounds, until more than 2/3 of the population agrees. [[30]]

 #### Criticisms

 An attempt to address some of these criticisms has been presented. [[31]],